 Our faith is like that.

-Can you really call yourself a Christian if you don’t DO anything?
+Can you really call yourself a Christian if you don’t practice your faith?

-We’ve talked about this many times.
-I often go back to one of my favorite sayings, “Being in a church doesn’t make you a Christian any more than being in a garage makes you a car.”
-How we spend our time actually matters.
-But it has to be more than just lip service.
+I heard this saying once and it’s stuck with me, “Being in a church doesn’t make you a Christian any more than being in a garage makes you a car.”
+How we spend our time matters.
+We can say we believe in Christ all we want, but it has to be more than just lip service.
 In one of his letters to the church, the apostle John wrote, “Dear children, let us not love with words or speech but with actions and in truth (1 John 3:18).”
 Doing is more important than saying.
-It’s easy for us to say we are Christian, but is there any evidence of it in our lives?
+It’s easy for us to say we are Christian, but is there evidence of it in our lives?
 God warns us about being idle, of doing nothing when we could be doing something.
 In the case of our passage this morning, the people at the church of Thessalonica were literally doing nothing.
 It wasn’t a metaphor for lazy spiritual behavior.
 They were literally sitting around, waiting for the world to end.
 It was common during this time to believe that the end times were near, that Jesus would return any day to take believers up to Heaven.
 So there was a group who sat around, just waiting.
 And Paul writes this warning to the church.

 This was taking “waiting” to a whole new level.